AnkushMalaker/HUSE/README.md

 tensorflow               2.2
 sentencepiece            0.1.86
 ```
-### train.py vs large_ram_train.py
-- Running train.py will encode a `batch_size` number of entries each epoch and discard the encodings when the epoch is finished.
-This allows training on extremely huge datasets because the entire dataset is not loaded onto memory at once
-- Running large_ram_train.py will encode the entire dataset and store it on memory.
-This can speed up the training and reduce redundancy.
-Use this if memory is not a constraint.

 ## Saved Model
 - The model will be saved post training.
 - Checkpoints feature will be added soon